-- Getting Started > Introducing Enterprise Analyzer > How Enterprise Analyzer Models Applications section - Understanding the Application-Level Metamodel section in the Using Architecture Modeler chapter - Using the Model Reference Pane in Interactive Analysis
+How Enterprise Analyzer Models Applications in Getting Started.

+- Understanding the Application-Level Metamodel in Using Architecture Modeler - Using the Model Reference Pane in Interactive Analysis

 Note: Only the predefined definitions described in this section are guaranteed to provide consistent data to EA databases.